 This way, you can narrow down the cause of your performance issue based on the symptoms you’re experiencing.
 The reasons could range from inadequate RAM on the client-side to an abundance of requests processed on the AppServer.

 To help define benchmarks for optimal performance, Epicor has developed a Standard Metrics table.
 This table defines eight performance metrics, including:

 - Purchase order test

-Next to each metric, Epicor has identified an associated component impacted, as well as the standard metrics or expected results.
-Then, it includes a separate table that identifies how a given company can test for those metrics.
+Next to each metric, Epicor has identified an associated component impacted and the standard metrics or expected results.
+Then, it includes a separate table that specifies how a given company can test for those metrics.

-Beside each standard test, Epicor lists what the expected result should be, as well as a place to include the company’s current performance metrics.
+Besides each standard test, Epicor lists what the expected result should be and a place to include the company’s current performance metrics.
 This is an ideal way to locate areas of poor performance and identify root causes.

 Once these performance values are determined, your team can work with your IT leaders and ERP consultants to investigate a way forward.
 Together, you can use this data to determine how those values can be tuned to achieve better results.